Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 {% include toc title="Table of Contents" %}

-### Required Reading

-This section will list multiple issue you can encounter while modding your calculato

 ### Huge battery consumption

 This can happen if you enable the clock in the settings, some custom firmwares include it.